- Webcast Slides.

 This webcast is provided free and open to all.

-Register today for the WCET webcast, the conversation will run for 60 minutes and take place via Zoom.
+The conversation will run for 60 minutes and take place via Zoom.

 The webcast will be recorded and available on the webpage with captions shortly after the live session.
 If you prefer live captioning during the webcast, please contact us.

 Friday, January 25 at: 9:00 AM HST/ 10:00 AM AKST/ 11:00 AM PST/ Noon MST/ 1:00 PM CST/ 2:00 PM EST

 Professor of English,